cucapra/diospyros/evaluation/README.md

 To start, we will generate most of the compiled C/C++ with intrinsics independently from the research server (either on the provided VM or locally).
 To skip running on the licensed simulator, we pass the `--skiprun` flag to the following commands.

-First, to sanity check the setup, run the following test command, which compiles the smallest size of each unique kernel with a 10 second timeout for each:
+First, to sanity-check the setup, run the following test command, which compiles the smallest size of each unique kernel with a 10 second timeout for each:

 #### Time estimate: 30 seconds
 ```